commentary Romans 15

 30 Now I beseech you, brethren, for the Lord Jesus Christ’s sake, and for the love of the Spirit, that ye strive together with me in your prayers to God for me; 31 That I may be delivered from them that do not believe in Judaea; and that my service which I have for Jerusalem may be accepted of the saints; 32 That I may come unto you with joy by the will of God, and may with you be refreshed.
 33 Now the God of peace be with you all.
 Amen.

+This petition to pray for protection during his trip to Jerusalem was not just a passing wish, but an urgent weight upon the Apostle’s mind.
+The rabid, radical Jews of the Old Covenant hated Paul, and were constantly trying to have him put to death (see the book of Acts).
+The Apostle concludes his epistle to the Thessalonians with a similar request (2Thes 3:2).
 Perhaps this trip to Jerusalem was even that one which several Christian prophets warned would end in his capture (Acts 21:10-15).
-If so, Paul’s journey to Rome took place under quite different circumstances – delayed by a year or two, and as a Roman prisoner.
-We do not have, however, a detailed history of Paul’s journeys and experiences.
+If so, Paul’s journey to Rome took place under quite different circumstances – delayed by a year or two and as a Roman prisoner.
+However, we do not have a detailed history of Paul’s journeys and experiences.
 All that is known must be pieced together from certain parts of his epistles and the book of Acts.

 The early benediction of verse 33 seems given to close the main content of the epistle, so that the former part of the book could be used in other churches too.
-Chapter sixteen is comprised of salutations and personal greetings to the Christians in Rome, and would have been of little value elsewhere.
+Chapter sixteen is comprised of salutations and personal greetings to the Christians in Rome, and would have been of lessor value elsewhere.
 A longer, beautiful benediction ends the book.